Feature #1998

 Removing menus simply because they present options also available elsewhere is not a logical reason to do so.
 I agree that there is potential to confuse/mislead the user given the incoherent design of the current game menu.
 The way I see it, the fault is the design itself, i.e., don't try to shoehorn new functionality into the game menu - instead, make it immediately obvious that this is an emulation and users will automatically think to look elsewhere for the new functionality.
 Its a matter of considered design.

-#6 Updated by skyjake about 9 years ago
+#6 Updated by skyjake over 9 years ago

 Looking at the big picture, I agree that the only credible justification for having a game-side menu UI (that is essentially redundant with regard to Doomsday's UI) is emulating the original games.
 That is, try to do a 100% replicate of the original menus (using InFine as outlined in #1630).
 This would naturally mean moving all the "extra" stuff to the Doomsday UI in one way or another.